Saddam Hussein: Women's rights

 Saddam personally emphasized his full support for women's emancipation.
 Women were strongly encouraged to pursue education and join the workforce, and many rose to high-ranking positions in government, medicine, and academia.
 The Ba'ath Party is also known to have "popularized women's education" during their rule, leading Iraq to achieve one of the highest female literacy rates among Muslim-majority countries at the time.
 Saddam's government passed labor and employment laws that guaranteed equal pay, six months of fully paid maternity leave, and legal protections against sexual harassment.
 According to PeaceWomen, the rights of female workers in Ba'athist Iraq rivaled those of the United States during the same period.

 In 1980, Saddam's government granted women full suffrage and the right to run for office.
 By the late 1970s and into the 1980s, women in Iraq held significant roles in society, accounting for 46% of all teachers, 29% of doctors, 46% of dentists and 70% of pharmacists.
 Women also constituted 40% of the civil service at one point in the 1980s.
 Legal reforms were enacted to grant equal rights in marriage, divorce, inheritance, and child custody, and Iraqi women could pass citizenship to their children even if married to non-Iraqis.
 Access to higher education was expanded, and women were given the same academic opportunities as men.

-Unlike other Arab or Muslim majority country, women in Iraq played an important role in the society.
+Unlike other Arab or Muslim majority countries, women in Iraq played an important role in the society.
 According to a report in 1985 by The New York Times: "Iraqi women, historically among the most emancipated in the Arab world, hold jobs in all the professions, dress as they please, vote and hold more than 10 percent of the seats in the National Assembly.
 At the University of Baghdad, 55 percent of the enrollment is female.
 Day care is provided by the state free of charge, and with the war, women have taken on more traditional men's jobs and now make up 25 percent of the entire work force."